 The Southwest Center for Occupational and Environmental Health (SWCOEH) supports research, education and outreach in occupational and environmental health.
-The SWCOEH is housed within the Division of Epidemiology, Human Genetics and Environmental Sciences of the UT SPH and is under the leadership of Elaine Symanski, PhD who serves as Director.
+The SWCOEH is housed within the Department of Epidemiology, Human Genetics and Environmental Sciences of the UTHealth School of Public Health and is under the leadership of Elaine Symanski, PhD who serves as Director.

 What We Do

 The threats to health and well-being posed by occupational and environmental factors are complex and require interdisciplinary and innovative approaches to improve the health of workers and communities.
 In addition to utilizing the best available research practices and interventions, solutions must also consider geographic, economic, behavioral, cultural and political dimensions.
 The SWCOEH addresses these threats by providing graduate-level education in environmental and occupational health, conducting research into the causes, prevention and control of disease and injury, engaging in research to practice activities, and providing continuing education and outreach to our stakeholders.

 We conduct research in areas that include military health, ergonomics, farmworker health, workplace violence and air pollution epidemiology.
 Funding primarily comes from the NIH, CDC NIOSH, DOD, and the U.S. Environmental Protection Agency.